How do you view your landing page? It is the gateway to your business.

 There are other analytics metrics that we may need to incorporate to get a better understanding, and these can include the following:

-Average time on page.
-This is the amount of time that users spend on your website.
-Sessions.
-This is the volume of visits to your website.
 Entrance and exit rates.
 These measure the places such as your homepage that grants access to your website, but also how many visitors leave your website from certain pages.
-Time to Interactive (TTI).
-This measures the time a page takes before a user can interact.

-Landing Page Trends For 2021
+Landing Page Trends For 2026

 1. A More Visible Call-To-Action

+A Call To Action is the part of your advertisement that tells your audience what they should be doing when they click on your ad.
+The very simplest example would be something like “click here now!”
 The more information you can give your customers with your CTA, the better it is.
 The intent is about giving the power to your customer and imploring them visitors to take action, turning them from a visitor into a customer.

 It is something you see in any form of advertising now, predominantly because a CTA is a perfect way to finish up any form of promotion.